Dependency Management for OpenStack Projects¶

 From the OpenStack distro support policy:

-OpenStack will target its development efforts to latest Ubuntu/Fedora, but will not introduce any changes that would make it impossible to run on the latest Ubuntu LTS or latest RHEL.
+OpenStack will target its development efforts to latest Ubuntu/Debian LTS, but will not introduce any changes that would make it impossible to run on the latest RHEL/Centos Stream.

-As such we really need to know what the current state of packaging is on these platforms (and ideally Debian, Gentoo, and SUSE as well).
+As such we really need to know what the current state of packaging is on these platforms (and ideally Gentoo and SUSE as well).

 For people unfamiliar with Linux Distro packaging you can use the following tools to search for packages: